drksh/legacy/thoughts.md

 	- A lock icon

 ## URLs
+When creating a new URL:
+	- A LOGGED IN user should only be able to edit the URL if they are authenticated
+	- An anon should be able to choose between a free-text URL, and an optimized one
+		- If it is a free-text url they don't want it super short then it'll fall into the /u/custom-text group

 ### Ideas
-When creating a new URL the shortened version should be the HEX value of the ID.
+- When creating a new URL the shortened version should be the HEX value of the ID.
 Would that work?
+- Create a CRON job that runs through all submissions and check for their status code.